E | 1.50

 About the Speakers

 Tareq Wafaie, AICP, is a Principal in Clarion’s Denver office.
 Mr. Wafaie focuses on land use and zoning code diagnosis and reform, and natural hazard mitigation planning and implementation.
-His recent work includes projects for a variety of clients across the country from Albuquerque to Syracuse, as well as several cities and towns in his home state of Colorado such as Aurora, Carbondale, Glenwood Springs, and Northglenn.
+His recent work includes projects for a variety of clients across the country from Sedona to Syracuse, as well as several cities and towns in his home state of Colorado such as Aurora, Buena Vista, Glenwood Springs, and Northglenn.
 Before joining Clarion he worked in both the private and public sectors as a development review planner and spent two years in state government providing technical assistance and training on land use issues to communities across Colorado.
 Mr. Wafaie is a member of the American Institute of Certified Planners and is a frequent speaker on planning ethics, among other planning topics, at local and national conferences.
-Tareq is a born-and-raised Coloradan and enjoys spending time with his wife and two children hiking, skiing, fishing, playing soccer, and exploring Colorado’s unique terrain and communities.
+Tareq is a born-and-raised Coloradan and enjoys spending time with his wife and two children hiking, skiing, fishing, playing soccer, and exploring Colorado’s unique communities and terrain.